SOME MAJOR SPOILERS WILL BE UNMARKED

 Classification: Tinker 6/Plants (sub: Master 5; Blaster 2; Shifter 2; Brute 2)

-A Canadian supervillain who can affect the emotions of anyone he touches.
-He used his powers to create a harem of adoring women, some of whom he has had children by; some of those children, in turn, have gained closely-related powers. killed by Imp.
+A Canadian supervillain who can affect the emotions of anyone nearby.
+He used his powers to create a harem of adoring women, some of whom he has had children by; some of those children, in turn, have gained closely-related powers.

 - Brilliant, but Lazy: His children's accomplishments show how he could be much more dangerous and destructive, but all he cares about is his harem and abusing his kids.